codejoetheduke/First-Place-Solution-Store-Sales-Challenge/README.md

 📬 Contact
 For questions or feedback, feel free to reach out or open an issue!

-## Don't Just have a good day.
+## Don't Just Have a good day.
 Have a great day!